 Are you ready to make your dream of working with animals a reality?
-Working at a vet's office is a great place to get some hands-on animal experience.
-While these jobs aren't easy to come by, you can increase your chances of securing one by focusing on a few key areas.
+Working at a vet's office is a great place to get some hands-on experience.
+While these jobs aren't easy to come by, you can increase your chances of securing one by focusing on a few key things.

 Finding an Opportunity

 - Small animal clinics have a larger staff.
 Your best chance at an entry-level position will be at a small animal clinic.
 Small animal clinics require a larger support staff because they usually board patients daily or overnight.
 Large animal vets are on the road and visit their patients at farms.
 These vets generally only have one "ride along" assistant traveling with them.

 - Don't rely on the classifieds.
 Many vet clinic jobs are never advertised.
 You will have to seek them out.
 Put together a list of clinics in your area by researching online or using a phone book.
 Some clinics will also post a help wanted ad in their window.

 - Prepare a resume with references.
 Also, consider writing a brief letter of introduction.
 Never use the salutation "to whom it may concern."
 Make sure you tailor your resume and letter to the specific clinic to which you are applying.
 If possible, deliver your materials to the clinic in person.
 You might be able to hand them off directly to the vet or the office manager.

 - Highlight relevant experience working with animals.
 Include any animal experience such as pet sitting, dog walking, volunteering at the Humane Society, grooming and bathing pets, working at a riding stable or farm, etc. If you have certifications or college degrees related to the animal industry you should be sure to point that out.
 If you are a student interested in pursuing veterinary medicine in the future, say so.
 Many aspiring vets work as assistants during college and vets tend to go out of their way to help the next generation succeed in the business.